Difficult Bible Quiz about the Physical Bible

 c.
 King James.

-The first pilgrims to America used the popular Geneva Bible.
+The first pilgrims to America used the popular Geneva Bible, as it was popular in Europe.

 Shakespeare, Paul Bunyan, and John Milton, to name a few celebrities, also used the Geneva Bible.